Azure/portaldocs/portal-sdk/templates/portalfx-controls-custom-controls.md

 - [6921706: [Custom Controls] Custom controls should receive the calling extension name](http://vstfrd:8080/Azure/RD/_workitems#_a=edit&id=6921706)
 - [7301109: [Custom Control][Drop Down] Clicking outside the drop down doesn't collapse the drop down](http://vstfrd:8080/Azure/RD/_workitems#_a=edit&id=7301109)
 - [7201412: [Custom Controls] Docked\Validation balloon support for custom controls](http://vstfrd:8080/Azure/RD/_workitems#_a=edit&id=7201412)

+Other issues not yet fixed in MPAC/DF:

+- [7915036: [Custom Control] Show a better error experience when custom controls are used in an unlocked blade](http://vstfrd:8080/Azure/RD/_workitems#_a=edit&id=7915036)